What Every First Time Home Buyer Should Know

 Especially if you are considering home ownership in Arizona, you need to know the individual costs associated with buying a house.
 This includes the costs associated with each step in the process, including:

 - before you buy your home (while it is under contract),

 - when you buy your house (at the closing appointment),

 - and after you buy your house.

-If you do not take into account the true costs of homeownership, you can find yourself making mistakes that will impact your wallet and peace of mind.
+If you do not take into account the true costs of homeownership, at every step in the process, you could make a mistake that will affect your wallet and peace of mind.

 For the purpose of this article, we will discuss all items that you will pay as “costs”.
 However, some are technically not costs (or expenses) such as your down payment, deposits and reserves.
 Notwithstanding, they do cause money to leave your bank account and are required to buy the home.
 As such, they are mentioned here in the discussion of cost of buying a home.
 This is also to acknowledge the fact that the largest barrier to buying the home is the total cash to you have to come up with to close on your home.

 Costs Incurred Before You Buy the Home

 Once you have an accepted purchase contract, there are various services that you may have to pay.
 These include the following: